FullStackForger/hapilizer/README.md

 ## Client

-Currently client is a copy of satellizer example made for angular 1.0.
+Example client is a copy of satellizer example made for angular 1.0.
-It is not yet integrated with hapilizer API. (hopefully will be in couple of days)

 ## Resources